mrdoob/three.js/threejs/lessons/threejs-rendertargets.md

 ];
 ```

-The `Scene` and `Camera` from previous article are still there.
+The `Scene` and `Camera` from the previous article are still there.
 We'll use them to render to the canvas.
 We just need to add stuff to render.

 Let's add a cube that uses the render target's texture.